-Take last weekend’s Great American Pitchfest (GAPF).
-During one of the sessions, a woman stood up, asking advice.
+During a screenwriting conference session, a woman stood up, asking advice.
 It seems the prior year she pitched 12 companies who all asked for her to submit her script.
 Now, that’s an impressive opportunity.
 What could possibly go wrong there?

 She never sent it to a single one of them.

 When asked why, she simply said she didn’t think her script was good enough.

 Oh, it gets better.
 Apparently, not having sent it wasn’t her current dilemma.
 That day, she wanted to know if she should re-pitch those same companies.

 The panelist asked the obvious question, “If you didn’t think it was good enough last year, I’m assuming you’ve rewritten it?”

 OK, now that’s f*cking it up in a major way.